nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 :::note
 The kubernetes default namespace that QHub uses is `dev`.
-Otherwise, it will be your `namespace` defined in the `qhub-config.yaml`.
+Otherwise, it will be your `namespace` defined in `qhub-config.yaml`.
 :::
   </TabItem>
 </Tabs>

 #### Wildcard certificates

-Some of QHub services might require special subdomains under your certificate, Wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
+Some of QHub services might require special subdomains under your certificate, wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
-Defining a wildcard certificate decreases the amount of CN names you would need to define under the certificate configuration and reduces the chance of generating a wrong subdomain.
+Defining a wildcard certificate decreases the amount of CN names you would need to define under the certificate configuration and reduces the chance of generating an incorrrect subdomain.

 It's not possible to request a double wildcard certificate for a domain (for example \*.\*.local.com).
 As a default behavior of [Traefik](https://doc.traefik.io/traefik/https/tls/#default-certificate), if the Domain Name System (DNS) and Common Name (CN) name doesn't match, Traefik generates and uses a self-signed certificate.
 This may lead to some unexpected [TLS](https://www.internetsociety.org/deploy360/tls/basics) issues, so as alternative to including each specific domain under the certificate CN list, you may also define a wildcard certificate.